jorisvanpuyenbroeck/jorisvanpuyenbroeck.github.io/smartflow/index.md

 ## Description
-This project involves the development of an advanced system capable of processing incoming emails.
-The system creates log items per email received, extracts attached documents and classifies and validates them as expense reports, invoices, certificates or inspection reports.
+This project, handed to us by Software developer company Zeron, involved the development of an advanced system capable of processing incoming emails.
+The shared vision was that the system would create log items per email received, extract attached documents and classify and validate them as expense reports, invoices, certificates or inspection reports.

-In addition, the AI analyzes the text of the e-mail, identifies relevant information in the relational database, assesses the sentiment and urgency of the message.
+Our team rose up to the challende and we made 'Smartflow' with an AI that analyzes the text of the e-mail, identifies relevant information in the relational database, assesses the sentiment and urgency of the message.

-The system then logs the processing of the e-mail, classifies the entire e-mail as financial, technical, legal or general, suggests handling suggestions and records tickets in the database.
+Smartflow then logs the processing of the e-mail, classifies the entire e-mail as financial, technical, legal or general, suggests handling suggestions and records tickets in the database.

-Translated with DeepL.com (free version)
+Besides being the project lead, I set up the database, coded the master service and helped experimenting with the AI.
+Willem coded the frontend and was a superb document lead, Maarten gave us the most innovate ideas, straight from Microsoft and the Chronos group.
+Peter helped with the database and the backend.
+Many thanks for the hard work!

 ## Team
 - **Joris Van Puyenbroeck**: developer and project lead